bfidatadigipres/dpx_encoding/README.md

   - If DPX sequence not on either lists the folder name is written to temporary_retry_list.txt
 - Takes the temporary_retry_list.txt and performs filter of all names by part whole extension
 - Sorts into a unique list and passes to retry_list.txt and outputs this list to the log, with details about encoding using --output-version 2
+- Checks if any items have RAWcooked_notes.txt file in folder, indicating vertically flipped images and adds filename to separate list to tell RAWcooked to include a framemd5 manifest in the MKV file to allow for manual reversibility testing where the '--check' function may fail.
-- Passes retry_list.txt DPX sequences to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh
+- Passes text lists of DPX sequences to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh

 - Refreshes temp_queued_list.txt again